-This guide describes how to set up Checkr to use within AETI, such that AETI users can initiate and view Checkr background checks from within the AETI interface.
+This guide describes how to set up Checkr to use within POINT, such that POINT users can initiate and view Checkr background checks from within the POINT interface.

 Create a Checkr account

-If your company does not yet have a Checkr account, one must be created before utilizing the integration with AETI.
+If your company does not yet have a Checkr account, one must be created before integration with POINT.

-To create an account for use with AETI:
+To create an account for use with POINT:

 - Enter your name and company contact information, and click Continue.

 - Enter payment information.
-Invoices for background checks will come directly from Checkr, and not from AETI.
+Invoices for background checks will come directly from Checkr, and not from POINT.
 (Payment information may be edited on the Checkr dashboard after the account has been created.)